Houses in multiple occupation

 - the property and the tenancy are managed appropriately

 - the accommodation meets all minimum standards

-Landlords and/or agents who don't apply for a licence can be fined up to £20,000, and given a criminal record.
+Landlords and/or agents who don't apply for a licence can be fined an unlimited amount, and given a criminal record.
 They may have to repay the rent for the time the property is unlicensed.